seolcu/seolcu.com/content/blog/introduction-to-various-desktop-environments-in-linux.md

 | ---- | -------------- | ------- |
 | Xfce | X11            | GTK     |

-**Advantages:**
+**Xfce** may be less famous than GNOME and KDE Plasma, but it is known for its lightweight resource usage and simplicity.

+**Pros:**

-1. Light resource usage
+1. Lightweight resource usage
 2. Low overhead
-3. Very fast speed
+3. Very fast performance
 4. Easy customization
 5. Modular design

-**Disadvantages:**
+**Cons:**

-1. Suboptimal default design
+1. Basic default design
 2. Lack of Wayland support (in development)
-3. Relatively smaller community
+3. Smaller community
-4. Absence of its own applications
+4. Absence of dedicated applications

 ## 4. Cinnamon